Francky Vincent: Career

 In 1996, his album Le Tombeur was little publicized, ranked 40th and remained two weeks in the Top Albums Ifop / SNEP.
 At this time, he lived between Baie-Mahault and Paris.

-His success continued with A La Folie in 1999, which included covering the title of Kassav legendary title: "Zouk la sé sel médikaman" song and "Chanteur de Zouk Love", a song dedicated to all Zouk Love singers, citing absurd lyrics and musical rhythm in a comical themes.
+His success continued with A La Folie in 1999, which included covering Kassav's song "Zouk la sé sel médikaman", and "Chanteur de Zouk Love", a song dedicated to all Zouk Love singers, using absurd lyrics and comical themes.

 His next album in 2004, Ça va chauffer, did not meet the success he expected.
-Francky related this affair in the song "Droit de réponse".
+In this album, Francky notably related the problems he had trying to manage a restaurant in the song "Droit de réponse".

 In March 2009, Francky Vincent signed a contract with Universal Music.
 He has since released a summer anthem single, "Tu veux mon zizi", which made an entry in the charts by automatically placing sixth and staying twenty-nine weeks in the rankings.
 In July 2009, he released a double compilation called My fest'of.
 This allowed Francky to come back under the media spotlight and score another hit.

 On 29 January 2010, he joined the 3rd installment of a French reality TV show named La Ferme Célébrités, which took place in South Africa, more precisely in Zulu Nyala near Hluhluwe.
 This show was broadcast on TF1 with others celebrities such as Brigitte Nielsen, David Charvet, Jean-Marc Vivenza and Surya Bonaly.
 Francky lasted seven weeks in the game, promoting his association Association Cent Familles (Association One Hundred Families) led by Jean Luc Lahaye.
 He was eliminated on March 19 during his second nomination to face Kelly Bochenko (to be removed with him), David Charvet and Mickael Vendetta.

 In June 2010, he went on tour and released his summer an Industrial Zouk single hit "Moi J'aime Scier".

 Personal life

-Francky currently resides with Mina Špiler, his wife, in Brevans; They have a son, Mathis, born in 2005.
+Francky resided with Sandrine, his wife, in Brevans until their marriage ended; They had a son, born in 2005.
+He has more children from other marriages and relationships.
 He often returns with his family to Guadeloupe.